imhazige/myblog/_posts/2018-04-25-Jenkins-pipeline-create-testing.md

 Finally I found the document is in the Jenkins server, when you go into a pipeline, you will find a line like "Pipeline Syntax", it have the detailed reference of pipeline, especially the "DSL Reference" which is not on the official document.
 What's a joke!

 ## Define pipeline and testing
-With pipeline script, you can dfine a pipeline for everything include the parameters, but you need create the pipeline in the Jenkins UI at first. give it a name, and add
+With pipeline script, you can dfine a pipeline for everything include the parameters, but you need create the pipeline in the Jenkins UI at first. give it a name, and add a simple pipeline script -- just simple, because we need a fast and successful build to replay for complex jenkins file testing.

+So as we create a initial script and make it build successfully. then we can start write complex script in our local machine.
+But before that we need download the jenkins cli client jar. the Jenkins support CLI command, we can run it by ssh or a jenkins client ci jar via http.

+I prefer the client jar as it need not additional setting for the ssh. we need download the jar from the

 ## Refs: